 He started out doing experimental photography and holding exhibits.
 When his partner (now his wife) became pregnant with their first of two sons, he decided it was time to stop the “feast or famine” cycle he’d been living as an artist.
 Knowing that the cinematic aspect of photography was what he most wanted to capture, he identified two possible avenues for his career: photo journalism or fashion and advertising.
 “What I appreciate with photo journalism is that you’re capturing moments that you cannot script, which is amazing.
 But I had stories I wanted to tell… Fashion and advertising was the answer.
 I could use the signature that I had developed, in a way that was commercially viable yet still creatively fulfilling.”

 Richard’s approach has led to a phenomenal career.
-His work has appeared in various international editions of ELLE, Vogue, Grazia, Rolling Stone and Maxim, and his subjects have included Meghan Markle, Freida Pinto, Xavier Dolan, Dita Von Teese, Adam Cohen, Jessica Paré, Nelly Furtado, Ashley Graham and Hailey Bieber.
+His work has appeared in various international editions of ELLE, Vogue, Grazia and Rolling Stone, and his subjects have included Meghan Markle, Freida Pinto, Xavier Dolan, Dita Von Teese, Adam Cohen, Jessica Paré, Nelly Furtado, Ashley Graham and Hailey Bieber.
 By any standard, he is a highly successful photographer.
 And although he was aware of the dearth of Black photographers on set—as well as Black stylists, makeup artists, art directors—he never imagined that the colour of his skin was holding him back.
 Then, Black Lives Matter was launched.

 In the wake of that movement, Richard got a call from a photographer friend.
 A couple years earlier, his friend had been shooting for a major American fashion brand and they’d asked to see Richard’s portfolio.
 They loved the photographs and set up a meeting, but after seeing him in person they told him it wasn’t going to work out.
 At the time, Richard didn’t think anything of it.
 But over the phone, his friend said that the client’s verdict was that Richard “doesn’t necessarily fit the brand image of our photographers and our team,” and implied that his race was the reason he didn’t get the job.
 “Until then, I never thought that I lost work because I was Black,” he says.
 “I’d never considered that.”